Destiny's Child: 2000–2003: Survivor, subsequent releases, hiatus and side projects

 In late 2000, Destiny's Child announced their plan to embark on individual side projects, including releases of solo albums, an idea by their manager.
 In 2002, Williams released her solo album, Heart to Yours, a contemporary gospel collection.
 The album reached number one on the Billboard Top Gospel Albums chart.
 In the same date Heart to Yours hit stores, Destiny's Child released their official autobiography, Soul Survivors.
 Rowland collaborated with hip hop artist Nelly on "Dilemma", which became a worldwide hit and earned Rowland a Grammy; she became the first member of Destiny's Child to have achieved a US number-one single.
-In the same year, Knowles co-starred with Mike Myers in the box-office hit Austin Powers in Goldmember.
+In the same year, Beyoncé co-starred with Mike Myers in the box-office hit Austin Powers in Goldmember.
 She recorded her first solo single, "Work It Out", for the film's soundtrack.
 To capitalize on the success of "Dilemma", Rowland's solo debut album Simply Deep was brought forward from its early 2003 release to September 2002.
 Rowland's career took off internationally when Simply Deep hit number one on the UK Albums Chart.
 In the same year, she made her feature film debut in the horror film Freddy vs. Jason.
-Meanwhile, Knowles made her second film, The Fighting Temptations, and appeared as featured vocalist on her then-boyfriend Jay-Z's single "'03 Bonnie & Clyde", which paved the way for the release of her debut solo album.
+Meanwhile, Beyoncé made her second film, The Fighting Temptations, and appeared as featured vocalist on her then-boyfriend Jay-Z's single "'03 Bonnie & Clyde", which paved the way for the release of her debut solo album.

-As an upshot from the success of "Dilemma", Knowles' debut album, Dangerously in Love, was postponed many times until June 2003.
-Knowles was considered the most successful among the three solo releases.
+Beyoncé's debut album, Dangerously in Love, was postponed many times until being released in June 2003.
+The album used her first name as a mononymous stage name.
+Beyoncé's release was the most commercially successful among the three solo releases.
 Dangerously in Love debuted at number one on the Billboard 200, selling 317,000 copies.
 It yielded the number-one hits "Crazy in Love", and "Baby Boy"; and the top-five singles "Me, Myself and I" and "Naughty Girl".
 The album was certified 4× platinum by the Recording Industry Association of America (RIAA).
-It remains as Knowles' best-selling album to date, with sales of 5 million copies in the United States, as of June 2016.
+It remains Beyoncé's best-selling album to date, with sales of 5 million copies in the United States, as of June 2016.
 Worldwide, the album has sold more than eleven million copies.
-Knowles' solo debut was well received by critics, earning five Grammy awards in one night for Dangerously in Love, tying the likes of Norah Jones, Lauryn Hill, and Alicia Keys for most Grammys received in one night by a female artist.
+Beyoncé's solo debut was well received by critics, earning five Grammy awards in one night for Dangerously in Love, tying the likes of Norah Jones, Lauryn Hill, and Alicia Keys for most Grammys received in one night by a female artist.
 In November 2003, Williams appeared as Aida on Broadway.
 In January 2004, she released her second gospel album, Do You Know.